 It’s a beautiful sight to see in both the summer and winter.
 In the winter, you’ll be surrounded by frozen falls, while in the summer, you can get close enough to feel the mist on your face.
 This short hike takes 1-2 hours, making it the perfect easy excursion connecting Lake Louise to Golden.

-If you want to get your adrenaline pumping, book a ferrata tour with Kicking Horse Mountain Resort or go downhill mountain biking there.
-One of the best things to do with the family walks across the Golden Skybridge or visit Boo, the Grizzly Bear!
+Book a Via Ferrata tour with Kicking Horse Mountain Resort or go downhill mountain biking there to get your adrenaline pumping.
+One of the best things to do with the family is walk across the Golden Skybridge or visit Boo, the Grizzly Bear!
+If you’re looking for a fun hike for everyone, the short walk to Thompson Falls is a winner!

-Revelstoke, nestled near the Selkirk Mountains and Glacier National Park, is a charming town that should not be missed when driving between Calgary and Vancouver.
+Revelstoke, nestled near the Selkirk Mountains and Glacier National Park, is one of the best places in BC and should not be missed when driving between Calgary and Vancouver.
 It is one of our top recommendations for must-visit destinations in Canada, especially if you enjoy skiing and snowboarding during a winter road trip.

 If you’re traveling from Calgary to Vancouver during the summer, you can enjoy paddling on Arrow Lakes, driving the Meadow of the Sky Parkway, mountain biking, or riding on The Pipe Mountain Coaster.